 This flight was conducted during the period influenced by the breaking Rossby wave and was only partly dedicated to Hector since the Tiwis were still influenced by the frequent passage of oceanic systems.
-If no Hector was to develop soon after take-off, the M55 would join the Falcon in probing cirrus clouds over the Timor Sea where the ice-cloud forecast of the University of Lancaster predicted the presence of in-situ formed high altitude cirrus (see Ren et al., 2007 for the cirrus forecast methodology).
+If no Hector were to develop soon after take-off, the M55 would join the Falcon in probing cirrus clouds over the Timor Sea where the ice-cloud forecast of the University of Lancaster predicted the presence of high altitude cirrus formed in-situ (see Ren et al., 2007 for the cirrus forecast methodology).